 18. Recognize how traditional feminine care can be incorporated into Doula self-care.

 19. Create more detailed a personalized Client In-take form.

-20. Business module: Clearly identify an ideal client by defining the perfect client avatar.
+20. Business module: More clearly identify an ideal client by defining the perfect client avatar.

-Cost includes the 2-Day workshop, The Mommy Plan (book), Malaysian postnatal product usage experience, cloth and twine for herbal compress, postnatal recipes, morning snacks and tea.
+Cost includes the 2-Day workshop, The Mommy Plan (book), training manual, Malaysian product usage, cloth and twine for herbal compress, postnatal recipes, morning snacks and tea.

-The class will run approximately from 9:30am – 530pm.
+The class will run from 9:30am – 530pm, approximately.
 Two 15-minute breaks are intended depending on the progression of the material, however students are welcome to take a break if needed.
 There will be a lunch break an hour between 12pm – 1pm.
-It is recommended that you bring a simple cold lunch, such as a sandwich, for ease of eating in case we are running behind schedule.
+It is recommended that you bring a simple cold lunch, such as a sandwich, for ease of eating in case we are running behind schedule

 Students go home with:

 Training manual, postnatal recipes, The Mommy Plan, Restoring Your Post-Pregnancy Body Naturally, Using Women’s Traditional Wisdom (book) and one assembled fresh herbal compress.